 Benchmark scale rates must only be used where all the qualifying conditions are met.
 The qualifying conditions are:

-- the travel must be in the performance of an employee’s duties or to a temporary place of work, on a journey that is not substantially ordinary commuting.
+- the travel must be in the performance of a director’s/employee’s duties or to a temporary place of work, on a journey that is not substantially ordinary commuting.

-- the employee should be absent from his normal place of work or home for a continuous period in excess of five hours or ten hours.
+- the director/employee should be absent from their normal place of work or home for a continuous period in excess of five hours or ten hours.

-- the employee should have incurred a cost on a meal (food and drink) after starting the journey and retained appropriate evidence of their expenditure.
+- the director/employee should have incurred a cost on a meal (food and drink) after starting the journey and retained appropriate evidence of their expenditure.

 However, if private use of a company van is restricted to home to work travel the employee will not incur a van benefit.
 It should also be noted that any ‘insignificant private use’ would also not give rise to a benefit in kind.
 Guidance from HMRC as to what constitutes insignificant private use, includes using the van to take rubbish to the tip once or twice a year, calling at the dentist on the way home, regularly making a slight detour to drop a child off at school or stopping at the newsagent on the way to work.
 This differs to private use of company cars, where any private use including home to work travel will result in a car benefit.

 Examples of what constitutes significant private use would include regular use of the van to do the supermarket shopping, taking the van away on a week’s holiday or using the van outside of work for social activities.

 HMRC may require an employer to prove that the private use has been restricted.
 This may include keeping sufficient records to show that private use is restricted to home to work travel, for instance mileage logs, which could be used to substantiate any claim.
 This may also include making the condition clear in employment contracts or asking employees to sign a statement acknowledging company policy on what use is allowed and any disciplinary consequences.